YarnSpinnerTool/YarnSpinner-Rust/docs/src/bevy_plugin/compiling_yarn_files.md

 ### Development File Generation

-`YarnSlingerPlugin::with_development_file_generation()` accepts a `DevelopmentFileGeneration`, which tells Yarn Slinger how aggressively to generate useful files on runtime.
+`YarnSlingerPlugin::with_development_file_generation()` accepts a `DevelopmentFileGeneration`, which tells Yarn Spinner how aggressively to generate useful files on runtime.
 "Useful" refers to the developer and not the user.
 The default is `DevelopmentFileGeneration::TRY_FULL`, which will be `DevelopmentFileGeneration::Full` on platforms which support filesystem access, i.e. all except Wasm and Android.
 See the documentation for the full list of effects.
 Suffice it to say that this is not very important when developing without localization, but becomes vital otherwise.
 See the [Localization](localization.md) chapter for more.